Master Productivity: 15 Expert-Approved Daily Tips

 13. A Tidy Desk is a Focused Mind

-Messy table, scattered stationery, unadjusted chair, uneasy keyboard, or mouse, these problems can interrupt one’s effectiveness towards work.
-Personally, I make sure that my workplace is arranged nicely and appropriately.
-I have a specific pattern to place things on my desk, like what I put on my right and my left.
-I prefer to keep my personal belongings other than my work desks like handbag, keys, or shades.
+Messy tables, scattered stationery, unadjusted chairs, uneasy keyboards, or mouse problems can interrupt one’s effectiveness towards work.
+I make sure that my workplace is arranged nicely and appropriately.
+I have a specific pattern to place things on my desk, like what I put on my right and left.
+I prefer to keep my personal belongings other than my work desks, such as my handbag, keys, or shades.

 What benefit did you realize by using it?

-First of all, it keeps me peaceful and fresh when I look at my surroundings clutter-free.
-I remain more focused on my work as all my work necessities are nicely placed near to me.
+First, it keeps me peaceful and fresh when I look at my surroundings clutter-free.
+I remain more focused on my work as all my necessities are nicely placed near me.
 Secondly, I always have space for any urgent workload if my employer comes with piles of files.
 I enjoy my work for being organized.

 CJ Xia – VP of Marketing & Sales at Boster Biological Technology.